 While Burch only covered four stages, there is another stage that exceeds it.
 This is the flow or mastery stage.

 You may have heard of something called a flow state.
 It’s the mental state where someone is performing an activity and is fully immersed in it.
 They feel energized, focused, and get a sense of joy from doing this activity.

-Flow or mastery can stem from all kinds of activities.
-Writing, reading, jogging, biking, figure skating, and more.
+Flow or mastery can stem from all kinds of activities like Writing, reading, jogging, biking, figure skating, and more.
 It’s also characterized as complete absorption in what you’re doing, making you unaware of space and time.

 Another aspect of the learning process is the types of learning.
-While every person goes through those learning stages, how we learn is different.
+While every person goes through those stages of learning, how we learn is different.

-I’ve covered 4 learning styles in my other article 4 Learning Styles to Help You Learn Faster and Smarter.
-Here I’m recapping the different types of learning in psychology.
+Having covered four learning styles in 4 Learning Styles to Help You Learn Faster and Smarter, I’m recapping the different types of learning in psychology.

-Psychiatrists have narrowed how we learn down to seven learning styles they are described as:
+Psychiatrists have narrowed how we learn down to seven learning styles as below: